Know-How: How to choose a corner sofa left or right hand facing

-You’ve done your sofa research using our comprehensive Sofa Buying Guide to make your comparisons, and you’ve set your heart on a new corner sofa.
-But wait, which way should it face?
+We all love corner sofas for comfort and versatility, but which way should it face?
 And what does LHF, and RHF mean?
-Here we explain the differences and whether you should go for a corner sofa left or right-hand facing.
+Here we explain the differences and whether you should choose a corner sofa left or right-hand facing.

 What does LHF and RHF mean?

 ‘LHF’ is an abbreviation of ‘Left Hand Facing’ Corner Sofa.
 ‘RHF’ means ‘Right Hand Facing’ Corner Sofa.

 Here’s the important bit: when you’re looking at the sofa front on (not from a sitting position) the LHF or RHF refers to the longest piece of the sofa.